-Occasionally, their speech will be peppered with some words and phrases from the language they are attempting to emulate via accent, but these will be rare, and only the simplest ones that the audience is intended to know, such as "oui" or "hai" (and perhaps a Foreign Cuss Word or two, if only to Get Crap Past The Radar).
+Occasionally, their speech will be peppered with some words and phrases from the language they are attempting to emulate, but these will be rare, and only the simplest ones that the audience is intended to know, such as "oui" or "hai" (and perhaps a Foreign Cuss Word or two, if only to Get Crap Past The Radar).

-This is not to be confused with Poirot Speak, where a foreign character speaking English will pepper their speech with words and phrases from their native language.
-Although the effect is much the same, Just a Stupid Accent can grate a little more, as the viewer is left to surmise that Doktor Von Evil speaks flawless English but somehow never learned the word for "yes" (though this is somewhat justified in that a spontaneous response to something is likely to trigger your mother language, especially if it's something that can be said without the need for sentence building in your head).
+Not to be confused with Poirot Speak, where a foreign character speaking English will pepper their speech with words and phrases from their native language.
+Although the effect is much the same, Just a Stupid Accent can grate a little more, as the viewer is left to surmise that Doktor Von Evil speaks flawless English but somehow never learned the word for "yes".
+See also Unintelligible Accent, where their accent is too thick to understand.

 This also occurs when two foreign characters who speak the same language meet up in another country.
 Instead of conversing in their native language, they still converse in their broken second language.

 Rarely used outside cartoons anymore, although once more prominent in live-action comedy films.